rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 1. Change API domain URL from `api.sandbox.midtrans.com` to `api.midtrans.com`.
 2. Use *Client Key* and *Server Key* for *Production* environment.
 For more details, refer to [Retrieving API Access Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).

+## Note & Limitation

+#### BRImo Rebranding
+Since November 2021 *E-Pay* BRI has been rebranded as *BRImo*.
+If you have it integrated on your side, please adjust your frontend/UI accordingly.
+For example by changing the text & logo displayed to customer side, as for the backend side, you are not required to change.

 ## Next Step:
 <br>